quillcontent/s3_content_type_setter/Readme.md

-# S3 Assets Content Typizer
+# S3 Content Types Setter

 Script / program that runs through all the files present in your S3 bucket and for every file: